image by Nikk Nguyen | see more of this real wedding here

 Shut Up And Dance — Walk the Moon

-Pop Reception Tunes
+Pop + Dance Reception Tunes

-Just like Cyndi Lauper suggests, wedding guests just wanna have fun!
+Just like Cyndi Lauper suggests, wedding guests just wanna have fun.
 Light-hearted pop hits from multiple eras are the key to success for your wedding reception songs.
 Don’t just turn on Top 40 to get inspired—those aren’t necessarily good dancing songs.
 Use this list instead.

 Get Lucky — Daft Punk, Pharrell Williams, Nile Rodgers